foureyes/csci-ua.0480-fall2016-007/slides/20/ajax.markdown

 __How did they work?
 What made the request?
 How was the response generated?
 What did the response consist of?__ &rarr;

-1. the browser would make some request based on url entered, a clicked link or a submitted form
+1. {:.fragment} the browser would make some request based on url entered, a clicked link or a submitted form
-2. our Express application would respond to that request by:
+2. {:.fragment} our Express application would respond to that request by:
 	1. getting or writing data to the database
 	2. using resulting data to fill out a template
 	3. sending back html in the response body
-3. the browser would render the resulting html page {:.fragment}
+3. {:.fragment} the browser would render the resulting html page
 </section>
 <section markdown="block">
 ## A High Level View